 HTML offers various ways for search engines and web browsers to better understand data on a web page.
 One such way is by using nofollow, noreferrer and noopener in the link tags.

-rel attribute is something very silent for some, or self controlled in the case of WordPress users, there can be times where knowing its use can be beneficial.
-This post will explain the significance of the nofollow, noreferrer and noopener attributes in more detail and give scenarios where their use need to be adapted.
+rel attribute can be beneficial in some cases.
+This post will explain the nofollow, noreferrer and noopener attributes in more detail and give scenarios where their use need to be considered and adopted.

 To start off, a little knowledge of